hsnassaad/OldHouse/README.md

 After the first step is done

 ```
-Open the project in the Visual Studio 2017 And press on the run button or press
+Open the project in the Visual Studio 2017 And press on the run button (or press Ctr + f5)
 ```

 End with an example of getting some data out of the system or using it for a little demo